Identity and Access Management (IAM) Services

 What is the role of identity and access management?

-The role of identity and access management solutions is to make sure that the primary entry point to your environment, which is also often the most vulnerable, is used only for legitimate log ins, not by hackers or outsiders.
+The role of identity and access management services is to make sure that the primary entry point to your environment, which is also often the most vulnerable, is used only for legitimate log ins, not by hackers or outsiders.

 What is the difference between IAM and PAM?